knadh/listmonk/docs/docs/content/upgrade.md

 If it's not running as a service, `pkill -9 listmonk` will stop the listmonk process.

 ## Docker
-**Important:** The following instructions are for the new [docker-compose.yml](https://github.com/knadh/listmonk/blob/master/docker-compose.yml) file for v4.x.x onwards.
+**Important:** The following instructions are for the new [docker-compose.yml](https://github.com/knadh/listmonk/blob/master/docker-compose.yml) file.

 ```shell
 docker compose down app